Alexia Putellas: Club career

+Youth career

-Sabadell, youth
+Sabadell, 2001–05

-When she was seven, Putellas began playing for Sabadell, being enrolled through a family friend who played for the club.
-She first played with Vicky Losada and Marta Corredera at Sabadell.
-The team would not accept players younger than eight, with Putellas' family initially lying about her age so she would be accepted.
-Despite being several years younger than some of her teammates, Putellas was made one of the team captains.
-Sabadell was the only nearby club that had a women's section and, though the women's team flourished during the period Putellas was with them, the girls' team was not a priority.
-It was difficult for Putellas and her family to manage her training there as a child.
-She gave an interview in 2004, aged 10, admitting that when she had been very young she did not always like football; by this age, she was playing it religiously.
+When she was seven, Putellas began playing for Sabadell, being enrolled through a family friend who played for the club; the team would not accept players younger than eight, with Putellas' family initially lying about her age so she could join.
+It is here she first played with future Barcelona teammates Vicky Losada and Marta Corredera.
+Despite being several years younger than some of her Sabadell teammates, Putellas was made one of the team captains.
+She was smaller and weaker than other players, and could not shoot from distance, things which frustrated her.
+Sports media wrote that Putellas found success at this age due to her ability to find "space where there is none" even as a child.
+Sabadell was the only nearby club that had a women's section but, though the women's team flourished during the period Putellas was with them and the staff of the girls' team pushed to develop, the girls' team was not a priority.
+It was difficult for Putellas and her family to manage her training there as a child, but by 2004 she was playing football religiously.

-Barcelona La Masia, 2005–06
+Barcelona, 2005–06

-In 2005, Putellas spent a year in La Masia, Barcelona's youth academy.
+In 2005, Putellas spent a year in a Barcelona girls' youth team as part of La Masia.
+With the team, Putellas won the youth editions of the 2005 Copa Catalunya and the league.
 Joining Barcelona was her dream, but she had to leave when the women's system was restructured and there was no team for her age group; Xavi Llorens, who became manager in 2006, reflected that he always expected Putellas to return, "it was just a matter of waiting for the right time".
-Many of the displaced players joined the other Barcelona team, Espanyol, which Putellas did when she was twelve.
+Putellas, like many of the displaced players, joined Espanyol, the other club in Barcelona.